ansible/awx/docs/docsite/rst/administration/oauth2_token_auth.rst

         r"http://www.example.com*"
     ]

-Where ``http://django-oauth-toolkit.herokuapp.com`` and ``http://www.example.com`` are applications needing tokens with which to access the controller.
+Where ``http://django-oauth-toolkit.herokuapp.com`` and ``http://www.example.com`` are applications needing tokens with which to access AWX.

 Application using ``password`` grant type
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^